 • Working Effectively with Indigenous Peoples®, 4th Edition

 • Aboriginal Community Engagement: Handbook for the British Columbia & Yukon Chamber of Mines.
 Co-authored

 Bob is an Indigenous person, or more specifically a status Indian.
-He is an initiated member of the Hamatsa Society and has inherited a Chief’s seat in the Gayaxala (thunderbird) clan, first clan of the Gwawa’enuxw one of the 18 tribes that make up the Kwakwaka'wakw.
-Bob looks forward to his first potlatch as a Chief in 2019.
-Bob’s Chief name is K’axwsumala’galis, loosely translated means "whale who emerges itself from the water and presents itself to the world."
+He is an initiated member of the Hamatsa Society and has inherited a chief’s seat in the Gayaxala (thunderbird) clan, first clan of the Gwawa’enuxw one of the 18 tribes that make up the Kwakwaka'wakw.
+Bob looks forward to his first potlatch as a chief in 2019.
+His chief name is K’axwsumala’galis, which, loosely translated, means "whale who emerges itself from the water and presents itself to the world."
 (Please click the links for pronunciation tips)